 These options aren’t without a flaw or two, but none of these shortcomings could be a deal breaker for the typical caregiver.
 Read the narrow car booster reviews above and if my top pick doesn’t impress you as the best choice for the money, check out the others and take your pick.

-If I missed an option you believe should be on this list or have anything else to say about my recommendations, please tell me about it in the comments section below.
+If I missed an option you believe should be on this list or have anything else to say about my recommendations, please tell me about it in the comments box below.